 These boots will give you 15 increased magic penetration.
 Since you are already building magic penetration using your masteries and runes, this will allow you to do more damage to enemies that are attempting to counter you with magic resist.

 Since you will be building up Cassiopeia as an AP carry, Rabbadon's is one of the items that you want to build earlier on.
 All of Cassiopeia's abilities include extra magic damage based on a percentage of her ability power, and with the unique passive for deathcap giving you 30% more ability power, you quickly become a power to be reckoned with.

 I definately love Banshee's Veil if you are trying to build just a little more tanky.
-It works well with Liandry's Torment, but I would not suggest taking it with Rod of Ages just because when you begin to go overboard with the tankiness, you are losing the vital ability power that Cassiopeia needs.
+It works well with Liandry's Anguish, but I would not suggest taking it with Rod of Ages just because when you begin to go overboard with the tankiness, you are losing the vital ability power that Cassiopeia needs.
 Yes, she is squishy, but you need to remember your role; you are not your team's tank, you are an ap carry.

 Any item that gives you 120 ability power off the bat is a good one, but what I love about deathfire is the unique active, working similar to that of Blade of the Ruined King.
-Paired with poison, a possible ignite, and the burn from Liandry's Torment, the amount of over a period of time damage you are doing is insane, and it definitely helps if trying to take down a tankier opponent.
+Paired with poison, a possible ignite, and the burn from Liandry's Anguish, the amount of over a period of time damage you are doing is insane, and it definitely helps if trying to take down a tankier opponent.

 Noxious Blast becomes pricey after a few levels are put into it, so mana is definitely of concern.
 I would not take this and Tear of the Goddess, and soemtimes would take neither but it is a good item for Cassiopeia because of how mana dependent she for her poke, and the ability power is a nice bonus.